haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 ### Scope of the Game
 The first shortcoming, and the one to rule them all, was the scope of the game.
 The design in my mind proved to be too ambitious, at least for a solo participant.
 I chose an enveloping darkness as the main theme for the game.
-The player would be sorrounded by an encompassing, thick, fog-like darkness, only to be pierced by the flashlight of the player.
-Everyhing is engulfed and becomes invisible in this darkness.
+The player would be surrounded by an encompassing, thick, fog-like darkness, only to be pierced by the flashlight of the player.
+Everything is engulfed and becomes invisible in this darkness.
 Based on the enveloping darkness theme, I devised two design pillars: Health and Sanity.
 Player had to utilize these resources carefully in order to succeed.
 I visualized it with this graphic:

 ![Picture 8](/assets/blog_DP_designPillars.png)

 Sanity would decrease when the player turns the flashlight off and goes into stealth mode.
 Sanity would decrease permanently, with no way to replenish it.
 When it reaches zero, it results in a game over.
 The core design intent was to create trade-off between limited resources for a layer of complexity and challenge – should the player opt for stealth and risk losing sanity, or should they engage in combat, risking limited ammo and health?
 However, it became apparent that due to the limitations of Construct 3's free version and the constrained time available for development, I couldn't implement the sanity system in full.
-Without the implementation of a design pillar, the gameplay suffered from a lack of depth and challenge.
+Without the implementation of a design pillar, the game-play suffered from a lack of depth and challenge.

 *Afterthought: This could have been salvaged.
 For example, after turning the flashlight off, an unnatural being could have attacked player after a certain time in passed in darkness.
 With a chilling sound effect and visual cues this could be the tension creator I was looking for.*